witny23/csci_441_meteor_challenges/campaign/README.md

-git react-flip-move & object spread: Challenge - vids 32a + 33a
+git react-flip-move & object spread: Challenge solution - vids 32a + 33a

 GOALS